 Deferred tax liabilities are recognized for taxable temporary differences.
 Deferred tax assets are recognized for deductible temporary differences, unused tax losses and unused tax credits only if it is probable that sufficient future taxable income will be available to utilize those temporary differences and losses.
-Such deferred tax liabilities and assets are not recognized if the temporary difference arises from goodwill or from the initial recognition (other than in a business combination) of assets and liabilities in a transaction that affects neither the taxable net income nor the accounting profit or from investments in subsidiaries, associates and interests in joint ventures to the extent that it is probable that they will not reverse in the foreseeable future.
+Such deferred tax liabilities and assets are not recognized if the temporary difference arises from goodwill or from the initial recognition (other than in a business combination) of assets and liabilities in a transaction that affects neither the taxable net income nor the accounting profit and does not give rise to equal taxable and deductible temporary differences or from investments in subsidiaries, associates and interests in joint ventures to the extent that it is probable that they will not reverse in the foreseeable future.
 Deferred tax is measured at the tax rates that are expected to be applied to temporary differences when they reverse, based on the laws that have been enacted or substantively enacted by the reporting date.
 The effect of a change in income tax rates on deferred tax assets and liabilities is recognized in net earnings in the period that the change occurs.